Kaden-SL/finalgame/README.md

 <br/>
 <br/>
 <br/>

+# Project Archive Rubric:<br/>
+## Link to deployed version of main game that works in mobile browser<br/>
+- Main Game Link:
+## Links to deployed, mobile-playable versions of all three prototypes
+- Cinematics Link:
+- Core Gameplay Link:
+- Scene Flow Link:
+## Explanation of theme

+## Explanation of selectable requirements attempted
+- Advanced Visual Assets: 3d model, mesh, and mesh animation for our rover, and the splash screen video
+- Procedural Graphics:
+- Alternate Control Device: Our background changes from day/night variants according to the user's system time

+map gen, mesh/model and variable sounds

+## Identifies all direct contributors and their roles
+- Production Lead: Chloe Liang
+- Testing Lead: Ellen Brannon
+- Technology Lead: Kaden Sedmak-Locke
+- Art Lead: Jorge Gonzalez

+## Gives credit for all major upstream assets
+-

+## Uses hand-typed textual program code
+- We coded using the GDScript language native to Godot.
+Any files with the .gd extension are written using GDScript.

+## Repository shows contributions from several team members
+- Check our Github commit history

+## Repository shows most design changes with useful commit messages
+- Asset additions all say what they are adding

+## Playable using only touch-screen controls
+- On-screen arrows and settings/menu button

+## Full-screen gameplay available on mobile browsers
+- Clicking the gear icon opens the menu and it has a fullscreen button

+## No mobile-specific technical issues blocking completability of the game

+## Player can learn controls from within the game while full screen
+- Buttons are apparent immediately and remain present while full-screened.
+You also get a textual indicator to allow you to move.

+## Music can be turned off from inside of the game

+## Music preference is remembered across gameplay sessions in new browser windows

+## Core gameplay can be reached within 1 minute

+## Main progression can be completed within 10 minutes for new players experienced with related games

+## Selectable requirement #1 is satisfied

+## Selectable requirement #2 is satisfied

+## Selectable requirement #3 is satisfied

 # Core Gameplay<br/>
 ## Audio<br/>
 The game has a background track in the main level, as well as a crunchy gravel sound effect that plays when the player moves to the left or the right.